AnjaEggert/Cortisol-oxytocin-and-social-challenges-in-pigs/Readme.md

 This repository contains data and source code to reproduce the data and statistical analysis and figures in the manuscript:

-Salivary cortisol, but not oxytocin, varies with social challenges in domestic pigs: Implications for measuring emotions by Liza R. Moscovice, Ulrike Gimsa, Anja Eggert
+Salivary cortisol, but not oxytocin, varies with social challenges in domestic pigs: Implications for measuring emotions by Liza R. Moscovice, Ulrike Gimsa, Winfried Otten, Anja Eggert

 Research Institute for Farm Animal Biology (FBN), Dummerstorf, Germany